borisgusev/bwt_fmindex/README.md

 ### fmindex.py

 a simple implementation of FM indexing to do substring queries.
-Practical use would necessitate compression of bwt_string and imporiving the locating algorythm
+Practical use would necessitate compression of encoded string, using a more sparcely calculated Occ table, and improving the algorythm for translating the FM index back into text index.
+The latter currently does the naive approach of iterating until looping to end-of-string symbol, giving it O(N^2) complexity.
+Briefly, a better approach would be to have precalculated mappings for certain indices throughout the string and iterating until reaching such index rather than to the end.

 sources: